-Concept of Human Rights
+Basic Concept of Respect for Human Rights

+We recognize that respect for human rights is one of the most important and fundamental requirements of our business activities and is our corporate responsibility.
 Eisai established the Charter of Business Conduct as our global code for conducting business activities, to realize our corporate philosophy of human health care (hhc).
 The Charter of Business Conduct states that we must respect human rights wherever we do business.

 We enacted Eisai Human Rights Policy to complement the Charter of Business Conduct and to show Eisai’s specific policies that underpin our corporate responsibility for respecting human rights.
-We will fulfill our human rights responsibilities in accordance with our Human Rights Policy.

 Human Rights Policy and Our Commitment